kclgeeksoc/kclgeeksoc.github.io/posts/roleplaying-nationals.md

 The Student Nationals is a nation-wide get together of university student roleplayers, wargamers and... whatever the collective noun for people who play card games is.
 We spent a weekend meeting new people then playing games with them.
 The event is being held on 11th-13th April 2014 at Leicester University.
 For more information see the [Student Nationals information pack][information-pack].

-Please note that just like Geeksoc, the Student Nationals wants everybody who attends to enjoy themselves, and as such has a code of conduct.
-This is available on page 9 of the [information pack][information-pack].
-Anybody violating this code of conduct will not be permitted to attend.

 How do I sign up?
 -----------------